JamieLewis14/SD-TA-003-Assignment/README.md

-# Scrimtel – Project Notes
+# Absolute – Project Notes

 ## Overview
-Scrimtel is a 5-page website built for a class assignment using HTML, CSS, and JavaScript.
+Absolute is a 5-page website built for a class assignment using HTML, CSS, and JavaScript.
 The theme is based on competitive Call of Duty esports.

 ## Colour Palette (Neon Tactical)